 Mergers and acquisitions

-Business re-organisations and re-structuring advice
+Business re-organisations and re-structuring advice on employment law

 Because of changes in technology and the emphasis of your organisation, you may be obliged to adjust the functions of employees without reducing headcount.
 To meet the changing needs of your organisation, you may want to retrain your employees, change their job titles, or adjust their working hours.

-Making any of these adjustments must be done in accordance with the legal procedure, otherwise, you risk being sued for constructive unfair dismissal.
+Staff management adjustments must be done in accordance with the legal procedure, otherwise, you risk being sued for constructive unfair dismissal.

-Our expert litigation team can assist you in achieving your goals by advising you on the necessary consultation process and writing the letters required to bring your employees along with you as you change.
+Our expert advisor team can assist you in achieving your goals by advising you on the necessary consultation process and writing the letters required to bring your employees along with you as you change.

 We frequently find that coming to us for guidance on how we can work with you to build the timeframe for change and advise on the strategy to reach your business goals is a popular option.